 Some of them jumped to their feet and shouted, “Yeeesss!”

 I chuckled and shared a quick version of my story, but the fervor of their answer stuck with me.
-The children made it clear that no matter how old, what gender or what race you are…you will have a few haters.
+The children made it clear that no matter how old, what gender or what race you are…you will always have a few haters.

 Since having haters is a harsh reality of life, especially for anyone trying to differentiate themselves, I’ve decided to share the top seven ways haters can actually help you.

-1. Haters may spread bad news about you but they often inadvertently spread good news too.
+1. Haters may spread bad news about you, but they often inadvertently spread good news too.

 Everything you do is hate worthy to your fiercest hater.
 To hate, the hater has to talk or type about what you’re doing.
 The hater’s lens is negative so they rarely can distinguish things that could be considered positive.
+Thus, their attention and hate could actually be helping you, unbeknownst to them.

 Performing in a play.
 Just smile when you see the haters, they’ll help you get credit for a sold out theater.